Flying Lead Changes After Fences

 She has trained and developed horses, such as Stallone, who placed in the top 10 in the USEF Large Junior Hunter division; River Rodes, who placed in the top 10 in the USEF Amateur-Owner Hunter division; Brother Streakin, a two-time AQHA Open Jumper World Champion; Lonsum Zippos, an AJQHA and AQHA Senior Working Hunter World Champion as well as AQHA/AHSA Best of America’s Horse Small Junior Hunter Champion; and Silver Spirit, a USEF Show Jumping Talent Search Finals winner.
 With assistant Alexandra Ansteth (who demonstrates the exercises in this article) in the irons, Colleen currently divides her time training hunters and jumpers and assisting with her husband’s reining training.
 She also conducts clinics and assists other trainers in developing their training programs.

-Colleen serves on the U.S. Hunter Jumper Association Open Hunter Task Force, and is a founding member of the USHJA International Hunter Derby.
+Colleen served on the U.S. Hunter Jumper Association Open Hunter Task Force, and is a founding member of the USHJA International Hunter Derby.
 After decades in the industry, her sincere love of horses permeates and guides her work–from administrative direction to hands-on horsemanship.

 SHARE THIS STORY